-Transpiler: 1.) transpile expression directly from Julia AST -> would save time because no intermediate representation needs to be created (looses step and gains performance, but also makes transpiler itself more complex; since expressions do not need to be sent to the GPU, the IR theoretically isn't needed) 2.)
+Transpiler: 1.) transpile expression directly from Julia AST -> would save time because no intermediate representation needs to be created (looses step and gains performance, but also makes transpiler itself more complex) 2.)
 Better register management strategy might be helpful -> look into register pressure etc.